-There is hereby imposed on all franchised utilities, except 'energy suppliers' taxed pursuant to Chapter 13 of this title, telecommunications providers taxed pursuant to Chapter 14A of this title, and cable television operators who conduct business within the City a franchise license.
-The franchise license shall be three and onehalf percent (3.5%) of the grow revenue of the franchised utility or cable television operator derived from the sale of its service or product within Park City's corporate limits.
+There is hereby imposed on all franchised utilities, except 'energy suppliers' taxed pursuant to Chapter 4B-5 of this Title, telecommunications providers taxed pursuant to Chapter 4B-4 of this Title, and cable television operators who conduct business within the City with a franchise license.
+The franchise license shall be three and one-half percent (3.5%) of the gross revenue of the franchised utility or cable television operator derived from the sale of its service or product within Park City's corporate limits.
 For purposes of this Chapter, gross revenue, shall include all revenue generated from the sale of the franchisee's product or service.
 The franchise fee imposed by other ordinances as a consideration for granting the franchises shall be excluded from the gross revenue.